hmorimitsu/kubric-nk/README.md

-              Noha Radwan and Daniel Rebain and Sara Sabour and Mehdi S. M. Sajjadi and Matan Sela and Vincent Sitzmann and Austin Stone and Deqing Sun and Suhani Vora and Ziyu Wang and Tianhao Wu and Kwang Moo Yi and Fangcheng Zhong and Andrea Tagliasacchi}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2022},
+              Noha Radwan and Daniel Rebain and Sara Sabour and Mehdi S. M. Sajjadi and Matan Sela and Vincent Sitzmann and Austin Stone and Deqing Sun and Suhani Vora and Ziyu Wang and Tianhao Wu and Kwang Moo Yi and Fangcheng Zhong and Andrea Tagliasacchi}, booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2022},
 }
 ```

 ## Disclaimer

-This is not an official Google Product
+The code and assets are based on [Kubric](https://github.com/google-research/kubric).
+Kubric-NK, however, is not related to Google in any way.